Hubble's law: Redshift velocity and recessional velocity

 Redshift can be measured by determining the wavelength of a known transition, such as hydrogen α-lines for distant quasars, and finding the fractional shift compared to a stationary reference.
 Thus, redshift is a quantity unambiguously acquired from observation.
 Care is required, however, in translating these to recessional velocities: for small redshift values, a linear relation of redshift to recessional velocity applies, but more generally the redshift-distance law is nonlinear, meaning the co-relation must be derived specifically for each given model and epoch.

 Redshift velocity

+The top panel plots the luminosity distance versus redshift of type Ia supernovae; the linear relation demonstrates the linear Hubble law at low redshifts.
+The bottom panel divides out the linear trend and extends the redshift to higher values.
+Deviations demonstrate the nonlinear nature of the Hubble law at large redshifts, with the best model also requiring a non-zero cosmological constant.

 The redshift z is often described as a redshift velocity, which is the recessional velocity that would produce the same redshift if it were caused by a linear Doppler effect (which, however, is not the case, as the velocities involved are too large to use a non-relativistic formula for Doppler shift).
 This redshift velocity can easily exceed the speed of light.
 In other words, to determine the redshift velocity v_{rs}, the relation: